A common budgeting mistake is focusing too much attention on time-consuming activities that don’t significantly improve your financial situation.

 That's thanks to the magic of compound interest, which cause your investments to grow over time.

-If you're the average person, you spend roughly 80% of your money on just 20% of your expenses
+If you're the average person, you spend roughly 80% of your money on just 20% of your expenses, name housing, transportation, and/or debt.

 If your house is really large and you have tons of extra space, consider whether it would make sense to downsize.